 Spend More Time With Your Cat

-The easiest way to decrease jealous behavior in your cat is to simply spend more time with it.
+The easiest way to decrease anxious behavior in your cat is to simply spend more time with them.
 The extra attention can usually curb bad behavior and there are many ways you can do this:

 - Get a few interactive toys, such as feather wands and laser pointers, that allow you to play with your feline friend.

 - Make it a point to seek out and pet your cat when you come home or anytime you have a free moment.

 - Cuddle with your cat on the sofa or bed and give it your undivided attention for a few minutes.